ToF-/SlicesOfFP/Slices.md

     response 'n' = False

 ----
+### Lists

-### Lists: a way to collect values of the same type
+List are a way to collect values of the same type

 Ghci: